Reaching out to grab a bag of chips or an ice cream tub is natural for most of us.

 Yogurt contains probiotics, which helps reduce the activity of the brain in parts that handle stress.
 Other than

-Other than probiotics, yogurt is also rich in calcium and protein, making it a favorable food to have when you’re feeling stressed, keeping you away from fattening foods.
+Other than probiotics, yogurt is also rich in calcium and protein, making it a favorite food to have when you’re feeling stressed, keeping you away from fattening foods.

 Salmon contains omega 3 fatty acids that help curb the negative effects of stress due to its anti-inflammatory properties.